mgjerazi/E-Commerce-Thymeleaf-SpringBoot-Project/README.md

 Features available based on the user role:

-#Admin
+- Admin

-Adding products,
+Adding products

-Updating products,
+Updating products

-Deleting products,
+Deleting products

 Manage Orders

-#-Customer-
+- Customer

-Registering into System,
+Registering into System

-Login into Website,
+Login into Website

-Updating Address,
+Updating Address

-Adding product to Cart,
+Adding product to Cart

-Updating/ Deleting the Product,
+Updating/ Deleting the Product

 Placing the order

-#-Technologies :
+- Technologies :

-Angular 6,

-Typescript,
+Java 16

-Spring Boot,
+Spring Boot

-Hibernate with JPA,
+Hibernate with JPA

 MySQL

+PostMan (For testing the web services)

 #Admin Panel project can be found in (https://github.com/mgjerazi/Admin-Panel-Angular-Front-End)